hanrick2000/LeetcodeBook/ListArray/Readme.md

   - First think about a general solution, and define APIs (input and output parameters for methods).
   - Think about what information we need to keep (normally it's dummy node). **Include all nodes that are affected in a same method.**
     - Adding a dummy node before the head node, and reset the head node as dummy node.
 In this way, we regard the dummy node as a part of the whole list.
+    - We do need to include dummy node, but we will never run our algorithms on dummy node, it's just used to maintain a link to head node.
+Because dummy node is based on this **unchanged** rule, so we can do whatever we want on nodes behind dummy.

 ## Category